phalcon-orphanage/docs/en/di.md

 }
 ```

 We are now back where we started, instantiating dependencies within the component.
 To solve this issue we will use a container that can store all of our dependencies.
 This is a practical and elegant way.
 The container will act as the global registry that we investigated earlier.
-Using this container as a bridge to retrieve any dependencies, allows us to reduce the complecity of our component:
+Using this container as a bridge to retrieve any dependencies, allows us to reduce the complexity of our component:

 ```php
 <?php